Visualizing and Investigating Big Ideas, Grade 4

 Engage students in mathematics using growth mindset techniques

 The most challenging parts of teaching mathematics are engaging students and helping them understand the connections between mathematics concepts.
-In this volume, you'll find a collection of low floor, high ceiling tasks that will help you do just that, by looking at the big ideas at the fourth-grade level through visualization, play, and investigation.
+In this volume, you'll find a collection of low floor, high ceiling tasks that will help you do just that, by looking at the big ideas at the first-grade level through visualization, play, and investigation.